-Quick Answer: Based on my experience, the surface of my refinished tub lasted 3 1/2 years.
+Quick Answer: Based on our experience, the surface of a refinished tub can last 3 1/2 years.
 However, it can last longer, as detailed below.

 When you refinished your bathtub, hopefully you adopted the mindset that this will not last forever.